iftialmin10/finance-app/design/ui/manage-profiles.md

 - Profile management (create, switch) happens client-side (IndexedDB)
 - Profile renaming requires API call to update database transactions
-- Profile deletion requires API call to permanently delete all transactions with that profile
+- Profile deletion happens entirely client-side after preview confirms there are no transactions referencing the profile
 - Existing transactions in database are updated when renaming a profile
 - Profile rename operations update all user's transactions that have the old profile name
 - Profile delete operations permanently remove all user's transactions that have the profile name